Betrayed3D/SDL3-Paint-Tool/README.md

-# SDL3-Paint-Tool
+# Win32-Paint-Tool
-A simple paint app made using SDL3.
+A simple paint app made using the Win32 API.